This paper is a draft, please do not reproduce without authorization.

 5.2- Education: examining our intellectual filters

 Habits are born in practice, practice is learned from examples.
-It is from examples and by trial and error that we acquire a formidable number of life-skills, from handling food with a fork or with chopsticks to more subtle cultural and psychological traits.
+It is from examples and by trial and error that we acquire our life-skills, from handling food with a fork or with chopsticks to more subtle cultural and psychological traits.
 The family, the school, the Church, the army, the corporation, television, are the warehouses where we pick our models.
 It is wise, therefore, to examine the type of models found in these warehouses in terms of anxiety management.
-Without over simplifying, one can safely state that the golden rule of these warehouses is usually "Thou shalt not feel".
-To be consistent with this injunction, these institutions offer a variety of recipes for anesthesia.
-The fact that habits are efficient dampeners of genuine feelings has lead Pierre Reverdy to say: "one should develop good habits very early, especially the habit of knowing how to change our habits often and easily."
-Recovery is therefore first and foremost a process of unlearning habits, combined with a healthy management of the freedom gained in the process.
+Without over simplifying, one can safely state that the golden rule in all these warehouses is "Thou shalt not feel".
+To be consistent with this injunction, these various institutions offer a variety of recipes for anaesthesia.
+The fact that habits are efficient dampeners of genuine feelings has lead Pierre Reverdy to say: "We should develop good habits very early, especially the habit of knowing how to often and easily change our habits."
+Recovery is first and foremost a process of unlearning habits, combined with a healthy management of the freedom gained in the process.
+Meister Eckhart wrote that the soul grows by subtraction, not by addition.
 Like learning, unlearning requires models and a reliable source of support.
-Both models and support are widely available in the next component of recovery to be examined: the synergy of mutual aid.
+Models and support are widely available in the next component of recovery to be examined : the synergy of mutual aid.

 to Top of page

 The return journey from numbness to sensitivity and aliveness is painful and, above all, extremely scary.
-True courage in that journey does not consist in trying to travel alone but in accepting help from others.
+True courage on that journey does not consist in attempting to travel alone but in accepting help from others.
 The proliferation of recovery groups is an indication of the importance of a group approach to recovery.
 Individual therapy constitutes a reduced version of a team approach and may provide a complement to group therapy.
 In group therapy, the recovering addict learns to accept help from others, but also to help others.
 Service to others is held as one of the pillars of recovery in many organizations.
 It is hardly a new concept since the word "therapon", in Greek, meant "servant" and the word family comes from "famulus" which also means servant.
-Ralph Waldo Emerson, the 19th Century free spirit, describes the magic of service to others in these terms: "It is one of the most beautiful compensations of life that no man can sincerely try to help another without helping himself."
+Ralph Waldo Emerson, the 19th Century free spirit philosopher, describes the magic of service to others in these terms: "It is one of the most beautiful compensations of life that no man can sincerely try to help another without being helped in the process."
 Undoubtedly, one rarely joins a recovery group because of an urge to help others.
-Newcomers reach the door of therapy to get help or, ironically, to gain insight to control someone else's life.
+Newcomers enter therapy to get help or to try to learn how to control someone else's life.
 Typically, relatives of alcoholics or of drug addicts are stunned when their initial plea for help is answered by the friendly advice to "look at themselves" and to "change the things they can", i.e. themselves.
-The compulsion to force others "to become sober" is then transformed into a genuine discipline of personal recovery and compassionate detachment.
-Service to others, in the mutual aid context, is not to be confused with service to others as a "care-taker".
-The English language allows some distinction, in principle, between a "care-taker" and a "care-giver" but it is ultimately the inner motivation which determines whether service to others is just another technique of self-avoidance and denial or a way to break compulsive self-centeredness, the only true goal of recovery.
-It is not unusual to hear new members, especially women, walk away from fraternities where the importance of service is stressed, complaining that their need for self-empowerment cannot be met by practising their chief compulsion of serving others at the expense of themselves.
+If they do not run away but stay to listen and learn, their compulsion to force others "to become sober" slowly gives way to a genuine discipline of personal recovery and compassionate detachment.
+Service to others, in the context of mutual aid, is not to be confused with service to others as "care-taker".
+The English language allows some distinction, in principle, between a "care-taker" and a "care-giver" but it is ultimately the inner motivation which determines whether service to others is a gift or a theft in disguise, a mere technique of self-avoidance and denial or a way to break compulsive self-centeredness, the only true goal of recovery.
+It is not unusual to hear new members of mutual-aid groups, especially women, walk away from fraternities where the importance of service is stressed, complaining that their need for self-empowerment cannot be met by practising their chief compulsion of serving others at the expense of themselves.
 Of course, such a view fails to recognize that by staying and learning to say "no" to this type of service and by sharing with others one's struggle to be free, one is a true servant in the therapeutic sense of the word.
 "This is a selfish program" is, paradoxically, often heard in groups where service is hailed as a prime healer.
 Such a statement is obviously directed to the addict's ego, ridden with low self-esteem even when disguised in narcissism and grandiosity.
-The power of synergy amounts to a complex addition of limited individual energies producing a tremendous resonance.
-From addition to addiction, the letter "c", as in "circle", denotes a mutual aid disposition where "the whole is more than the sum of the parts"
+The power of synergy amounts to a complex addition that amplifies limited individual energies when they produce a tremendous resonance.
+From addiction to addition, the letter "c" has been removed to build a "circle", a mutual aid inner and outer configuration where "the whole is more than the sum of the parts".
+From times immemorial, the circle has been used as a symbol of health and wholeness.

 to Top of page